-- In week 16, influenza B continued to circulate in several regions across Canada.
-Influenza activity remains within the expected levels for this time of year, and is consistent with late-season circulation of influenza B. - While the influenza A (H1N1)pdm09 virus has mostly affected adults 20-64 years of age this season, influenza B is having a greater impact on adults 65 years of age and older, as well as young persons 5 to 19 years of age. - 587 laboratory detections of influenza were reported in week 16.
-The percentage of laboratory tests positive for influenza was 16.1%. - The national ILI consultation rate was 23.2 consultations per 1,000 patients' visits, which is within the expected range for week 16. - Seven new influenza outbreaks were reported: 5 in long-term care facilities, 1 in a hospital and 1 in another setting.
-Also, 1 outbreak of ILI was reported in a school.
+- In week 17, influenza B continued to circulate in several regions across Canada.
+This sustained influenza activity remains within the expected levels for this time of year, and is consistent with late-season circulation of influenza B. - Influenza B is having a greater impact on adults 65 years of age and older as well as young persons 5 to 19 years of age, compared to influenza A (H1N1)pdm09 which circulated earlier in the year.
+The proportion of hospitalizations with influenza among these age-groups has increased in recent weeks, and outbreaks of influenza have been reported in long-term care facilities. - 576 laboratory detections of influenza were reported in week 17.
+The percentage of laboratory tests positive for influenza was 13.4%. - The national ILI consultation rate was 21.8 consultations per 1,000 patients' visits, which is within the expected range for week 17. - Eight new influenza outbreaks were reported (all in Ontario): 7 in long-term care facilities and 1 in a hospital.
+To date, fewer outbreaks in long-term care facilities and a similar number of hospital outbreaks have been reported compared to last season.